emoncms/emoncms/docs/architecture.md

 #### The Module Model

-As of [February 2013](http://openenergymonitor.blogspot.co.uk/2013/02/ideas-for-improving-emoncms-framework.html) the new recommended model construction is a php class that contains the properties and methods that define the functionality of a module rather than straight functions.
+A model should be created as a php class that contains the properties and methods that define the functionality of a module rather than straight functions.

 Lets create a simple model for our feed module that allows us to create, get a list of and delete feeds.
 The model below shows a complete example of input sanitation and returned success or error reporting for each method: